IRL2/nanover-docs/source/concepts/frames.rst

 or energy) and arrays storing information about the atoms themselves (such as position or element).

-The approach taken by Narupa is to use a key value system to store frames, as what is available in a frame varies dramatically based on what is being simulated.
-Narupa applications use a set of standard keys to define common fields, such as 'particle_positions' for the the field containing the coordinates of the particles in the system.
-See the python implementation of `FrameData <../../python/narupa.trajectory.frame_data>`_ or some of our `conversion <../../python/narupa.openmm.converter>`_  utilities for more examples.
+The approach taken by NanoVer is to use a key value system to store frames, as what is available in a frame varies dramatically based on what is being simulated.
+NanoVer applications use a set of standard keys to define common fields, such as 'particle_positions' for the the field containing the coordinates of the particles in the system.
+See the python implementation of `FrameData <../../python/nanover.trajectory.frame_data>`_ or some of our `conversion <../../python/nanover.openmm.converter>`_  utilities for more examples.

 For a basic interactive molecular simulation, a frame typically has the following fields: